Written by Sherrie Brann, Central Region Workforce Specialist

 If you have ever wondered if Internet Technology would be a good field for you, now is a great time to explore the many resources and opportunities available in Maine.

-Interested in learing more about how to reach your career goals?
-Check out our tution-free workshops and trainings that can help you with your next steps!
+Interested in learning more about how to reach your career goals?
+Check out our tuition-free workshops and trainings that can help you with your next steps!